torvalds/linux/Documentation/process/kernel-driver-statement.rst

 Kernel Driver Statement
 -----------------------

-Position Statement on Linux Kernel Modules
+Position Statement on GNU/Linux Kernel Modules
 ==========================================

-We, the undersigned Linux kernel developers, consider any closed-source Linux kernel module or driver to be harmful and undesirable.
-We have repeatedly found them to be detrimental to Linux users, businesses, and the greater Linux ecosystem.
-Such modules negate the openness, stability, flexibility, and maintainability of the Linux development model and shut their users off from the expertise of the Linux community.
-Vendors that provide closed-source kernel modules force their customers to give up key Linux advantages or choose new vendors.
+We, the undersigned GNU/Linux kernel developers, consider any closed-source GNU/Linux kernel module or driver to be harmful and undesirable.
+We have repeatedly found them to be detrimental to GNU/Linux users, businesses, and the greater GNU/Linux ecosystem.
+Such modules negate the openness, stability, flexibility, and maintainability of the GNU/Linux development model and shut their users off from the expertise of the GNU/Linux community.
+Vendors that provide closed-source kernel modules force their customers to give up key GNU/Linux advantages or choose new vendors.
-Therefore, in order to take full advantage of the cost savings and shared support benefits open source has to offer, we urge vendors to adopt a policy of supporting their customers on Linux with open-source kernel code.
+Therefore, in order to take full advantage of the cost savings and shared support benefits open source has to offer, we urge vendors to adopt a policy of supporting their customers on GNU/Linux with open-source kernel code.

 We speak only for ourselves, and not for any company we might work for